 Graphics – 8/10

-The most interesting thing about the game in my opinion is the visuals and the conceptual design.
+The most interesting thing about the game, in my opinion, is the visuals and the conceptual design.
 Taking place in a mysterious and enchanted prison, it features imagery and characters inspired by a multitude of different cultures and mythologies; most prominently, medieval fantasy.
 But aside from that, there are also quite a few uniquely designed monsters, such as the Twisted Sentry as well as many of the varied boss fights that take place throughout.

 Gameplay – 6/10

-The game plays out very much like a traditional turn-based RPG, such as Final Fantasy or Dragon Quest; it’s addictive, and satisfying to level up characters.
+The game plays out very much like a traditional turn-based RPG, such as Final Fantasy or Dragon Quest; it’s addictive and satisfying to level up characters.
 Instead of using money as currency, however, the player must collect souls in order to make better equipment and buy items.
-The biggest problem with it, however, is the fact that unlike most other games of it’s kind, which have many different playable characters with different abilities, there are only two in this game, thus it doesn’t have anywhere near as much variety as many of the great games that inspired it.
-It’s especially underwhelming to me, as I have played RPGs, which make use of the same engine, but that have much more substance to them.
+The biggest problem with it, however, is the fact that unlike most other games of its kind, which have many different playable characters with different abilities, there are only two in this game, thus it doesn’t have anywhere near as much variety as many of the great games that inspired it.
+It’s especially underwhelming to me, as I have played RPGs, which make use of the same engine, but that has much more substance to them.

 Controls – 10/10

 The game incorporates as simple a control scheme as can be found in a video game, and as such, I’m at least satisfied to report that there are no issues with playing the game to address.
 Many turn-based RPGs over the years have modified the overall formula with varying degrees of success, but over the years, it has been refreshing to see a resurgence of games to incorporate the basic structure of this formula; and this game is no exception.